-Level Renewable Energy and Low Carbon Fuels Activity Reported Platinum Working with volunteers from Cool Davis and representatives from the local solar contractor community, Davis is developing a program to target potential homeowners interested in installing solar photovoltaic systems on their roofs.
-The program was kicked off at an event June 5, 2016, featuring the movie "Capture the Sun" and displays by local solar contractors.
-As part of the effort, Davis and Cool Davis are preparing consumer education information about items to consider when installing solar PV.
-This is the latest in a series of community outreach activities with Cool Davis related to solar.
-Davis, in cooperation with Cool Davis, is compiling a list of local area contractors that provide solar photovoltaic and solar thermal services for Davis residents.
-The online list will provide basic information about the contractors, including services offered and contact information.
-The list will be located on the City of Davis and Cool Davis websites as a service to the community and local contractors.
-2016
+- 4. Working with volunteers from Cool Davis and representatives from the local solar contractor community, Davis is developing a program to target potential homeowners interested in installing solar PV systems on their roofs.
+As part of the effort, they are preparing consumer education information about items to consider when installing solar PV. - 5.
+Davis is compiling a list of local area contractors that provide solar PV and solar thermal services for Davis residents. - 6.
+In 2014, Davis adopted an ordinance that requires certain new residential housing and duplexes built after January 1, 2015 to install solar PV systems.

-Renewable Energy and Low-Carbon Fuels Activity

-Level Renewable Energy and Low Carbon Fuels Activity Reported Platinum In 2014, Davis adopted an ordinance that requires certain new residential housing and duplexes built after January 1, 2015 to install solar photovoltaic systems.
 The ordinance generally applies to any new development that requires a tentative map approval.
-As of the end of 2015, 2152 rooftop solar installations occurred since 1999, with 1717 installs since 2011, including 442 in 2015.
-(See Davis Municipal Code, beginning with Chapter 8, Article 8.20; www.qcode.us/codes/davis/).
+As of the end of 2015, 2,152 rooftop solar installations occurred since 1999, with 1717 installs since 2011, including 442 in 2015. - 7.
 The Davis Climate Action and Adaptation Plan, adopted in 2010, set a goal of producing 5% of the peak electricity used in Davis (2.6Mw) from local renewable energy sources by 2015.
-The community exceeded this goal by installing over 2,000 solar PV systems in the last five years that generate 29.6 Mw (about 10 times the goal set in the CAAP).
-The city, in partnership with Cool Davis and the local solar companies, have determined that market conditions and the execution of a local campaign to drive adoption in the next five years can continue these trends.
-Thus, in May 2016, the Davis city council adopted a new CAAP renewable energy goal for single family owner occupied roof-top solar PV as follows: (a) double the number of single family household roof top systems by the end of 2020 to approximately 4,500 systems; and (b) Double the total power production capacity of single family household roof top systems by the end of 2020 to approximately 21 Mw. http://documents.cityofdavis.org/Media/Default/Documents/PDF/CityCouncil/CouncilMeetings/Agendas/20160524/05G-Solar-Goals-Update.pdf 2016
+The community exceeded this goal by installing over 2,000 solar PV systems in the last five years that generate 29.6 Mw.

-Efficient Transportation Activity
+Efficient Transportation Activities

-Level Efficient Transportation Activity Reported Silver Davis has been a pioneer in promoting bicycle use and building a network of connected bike paths within the city.
+1. Davis has been a pioneer in promoting bicycle use and building a network of connected bike paths within the city.
 In 1967, Davis unveiled the first bike lanes in the country.
-Recognized for its leadership, Davis was the first city to receive the Platinum level friendly community award from the League of American Bicyclists.
+Recognized for its leadership, Davis was the first city to receive the platinum level friendly community award from the League of American Bicyclists.
 It received the designation again in 2016.
-2016

-Level Efficient Transportation Activities Reported Gold In the mid-1990s, Davis was the first city in the country to install bicycle signal heads on traffic signals at key intersections.
-In 2014, Davis adopted its new Bicycle Action Plan, called "Beyond Platinum Bicycle Action Plan." www.cityofdavis.org/city-hall/public-works/ bike-pedestrian-program/bike-plans 2016
+- 2. In the mid-1990s, Davis was the first city in the country to install bicycle signal heads on traffic signals at key intersections. - 3.
+In 2014, Davis adopted its new Bicycle Action Plan, called "Beyond Platinum Bicycle Action Plan."

-Level Efficient Transportation Activities Reported Platinum Since the 1970s, Davis has partnered with the University of California, Davis student association (ASUCD) in providing transit service for students and city residents.
-Called "Unitrans" the service initially utilized two vintage red double-decker London buses.
+- 4. Since the 1970s, Davis has partnered with the University of California, Davis student association (ASUCD) in providing transit service for students and city residents.
+Called "Unitrans", the service initially utilized two vintage red double-decker London buses.
 The vehicle fleet now includes 48 more traditional buses (painted red) that travel over 19 routes throughout the entire city and helps reduce car use by students living off campus in apartments and other Davis residents.
-UCD undergraduate students, city employees, seniors (over 60) and others ride Unitrans for free with valid identification and permits.
-The city passes through a portion of the federal transportation funds it receives to pay its share of Unitrans. www.unitrans.ucdavis.edu/ The city offers a commuter bike loan program for city employees.
+UCD undergraduate students, city employees, seniors (over 60) and others ride Unitrans for free with valid identification and permits. - 5.
+The city offers a commuter bike loan program for city employees. - 6.
 In 2014, Davis completed a new bicycle lane program on city streets to better integrate bicycle traffic with vehicular traffic.
-The city has about 110 miles of bike lanes on all major streets, numerous grade separations for bicycles and pedestrians, and several bicycle and pedestrian only undercrossing and overcrossings to assist bicyclists cross railroad tracks and freeways, including Interstate 80 and State Highway 113, both of which run through the city.
-2016
+The city has about 110 miles of bike lanes on all major streets, numerous grade separations for bicycles and pedestrians, and several bicycle and pedestrian only undercrossing and overcrossings to assist bicyclists cross railroad tracks and freeways, including Interstate 80 and State Highway 113, both of which run through the city. - 7.
+In 2015, Davis opened a redesigned "complete street" section of a major cross city artery that runs through the downtown area.
+The "road diet" redesign enables autos, bicycles and pedestrians to travel more safely and efficiently.

-Efficient Transportation Activity
+Efficient Transportation Activities